I'm surprised to see all the trees being cut down on the Westfield town common. I hope they know what they're doing.

 The new sidewalks in front of the old Indian Motocycle Building.
 Click here to read about the building's scandal plagued history.

-The former Monarch Insurance Building, now a high school, but previously a politically connected business which also sank beneath a sea of scandal in the 1980's.
+The former Monarch Insurance building, now a high school, but previously a politically connected business which also sank beneath a sea of scandal in the 1980's.

-I remember seeing these monuments in Saint Michael's Cemetery as a small boy.
+In yet another flashback I remember seeing these monuments in Saint Michael's Cemetery as a small boy.

 I had nightmares that the statues came alive.